Home Remedies for Eczema / Dermatitis

 Primrose oil

-Especially helpful in babies
+Especially helpful for babies

 Take it orally.
 Ask your doctor about the best quantities in your specific case